 How am I to get to and from the airport on the days of my departure and arrival?

-Three week professor led programs: SAU will provide airport transportation both to and from the departure airport (typically Detroit Wayne County Airport) for all three-week, professor-led CCS programs.
+Three week professor led programs: SAU will provide airport transportation both to and from the departure airport (typically Detroit Wayne County Airport or Chicago O’Hare Airport) for all three-week, professor-led CCS programs.
 Students must sign up in the CCS office no less than 30 days prior to departure.
 Families who choose to take their student to the airport should follow the professor’s instructions regarding when the students are to be at the airline ticket counter.
+(If you are late meeting the SAU bus, you will be responsible for getting yourself to the airport on time.)

-Students on SAU Japan, SAU Jordan and SAU Tokyo Christian University must arrange their own transportation to and from the airport.
+Students on SAU Japan, SAU Jordan, SAU Tokyo Christian University, Accès France and all CCCU programs must arrange their own transportation to and from the airport.

-Students on SAU Guatemala will meet at a local Detroit Metro Airport hotel for a day of orientation prior to departure.
+Students on SAU Guatemala will meet on campus or at an airport hotel for orientation prior to departure.
 See your professor or the CCS office for current information.

 Students planning a non-SAU owned semester should check with the program provider for departure and arrival instructions.